 The Equipment Lessee may only use the Equipment at the Equipment Lessee’s Ambarli and Corlu Facility in accordance with the terms and conditions of this Agreement.

 The Equipment Lessee agrees:

-to use the Equipment in a proper manner through skilled personnel and in accordance with any operating instructions applicable to such Equipment, and to ensure that the Equipment are operated and used by suitably skilled and trained personnel;
+to use the Equipment in a proper manner through skilled and trained personnel and in accordance with any operating instructions applicable to such Equipment as specified by the Equipment Lessor from time to time;

 to repair and keep the Equipment, at its own expense, and at all times, in good condition and working order, properly serviced and maintained throughout the Term of this Agreement;

-to make no alterations/modification to the Equipment;
+not to make any alterations/modification to the Equipment without the prior written consent of the Equipment Lessor;

-to keep throughout the Term, accurate, complete and current records of usage, operation, maintenance, servicing, repairs and replacements carried out to the Equipment;
+to keep throughout the Term, accurate, complete and current records of usage, operation, maintenance, servicing, and repairs carried out to the Equipment;

-to obtain, effect and keep effective, all permissions, licenses and permits and to pay all rates, rents, taxes and charges, which may from to time be required in connection with the use of the Equipment and in relation to the premises where the Equipment is kept;
+to obtain, effect and keep effective, all permissions, licenses and permits and to pay all Rents, taxes and charges, which may from to time be required in connection with the use of the Equipment;

 not to sell or offer for sale, assign, mortgage, pledge, sublet, lend or otherwise deal with or dispose of the Equipment, nor allow the creation of any charge or lien over them;

 not to affix or cause to be affixed permanently, the Equipment to any immovable property that may in any way impair the identification, ascertainment, severability and redelivery of the Equipment.

-to ensure that if the Equipment is affixed to any land or building it shall be capable of being removed without material injury to such land or building and to take all necessary steps to prevent title to the Equipment from passing to the landlord of such land or building;
+to ensure that if the Equipment is affixed to any land or building it shall be capable of being removed and to take all necessary steps to prevent title to the Equipment from passing to the landlord of such land or building;

-to repair and make good any damage caused to the Equipment by the affixation of the Equipment to, or their removal from, any land or building (whether such affixation or removal is effected by Equipment Lessor or the Equipment Lessee) and to indemnify Equipment Lessor against all loss, damage or liability it may incur or sustain as a result of such affixation or removal;
+to repair and make good any damage caused to the Equipment by the affixation of the Equipment to, or their removal from, any land or building (whether such affixation or removal is effected by Equipment Lessor or the Equipment Lessee);

-to defend the Equipment and the Equipment Lessor’s title thereto against the claims and demands of all other parties claiming the same through or against the Equipment Lessee;
+to defend the Equipment and the Equipment Lessor’s title thereto against the claims and demands of all other parties claiming the same through or against the Equipment Lessee; and

-to have prominently affixed to each Equipment a label as follows: “Owned and rented by Huntsman” and not allow or permit the same to be removed or defaced.
+to have prominently affixed to each Equipment a label indicating that such Equipment is the property of Huntsman and not allow or permit the same to be removed or defaced.

-The Equipment Lessee may peacefully hold and enjoy quiet possession of the Equipment for the duration of the Term as long as the Equipment Lessee is not in breach of any of the terms of this Agreement.
+The Equipment Lessee may enjoy uninterrupted use of the Equipment for the duration of the Term as long as the Equipment Lessee is not in breach of any of the terms of this Agreement.
 Nothing contained in this Agreement gives the Equipment Lessee any option or right to purchase or become the owner of the Equipment at any point of time.

 Warranty

-The Equipment Lessor agrees to provide its best effort to assign to the Equipment Lessee, at the Equipment Lessee’s cost and expense, the benefit of all express warranties granted in favor of the Equipment Lessor by the manufacturers/suppliers of the Equipment or any third party.
+The Equipment Lessor agrees to provide its best effort to assign to the Equipment Lessee, for the duration of the Term, the benefit of warranties, if any, granted in favor of the Equipment Lessor by the manufacturers/suppliers of the Equipment or any third party.